-- Overall materiality: £139.3 million (2018: £139.3 million), based on 1% of Total assets. - We designed our audit by determining materiality and assessing the risks of material misstatements in the financial statements.
-In particular, we looked at where the directors made subjective judgements, for example in respect of significant accounting estimates that involved making assumptions and considering future events that are inherently uncertain. - We have no key audit matters to report.
+We designed our audit by determining materiality and assessing the risks of material misstatements in the financial statements.
+In particular, we looked at where the directors made subjective judgements, for example in respect of significant accounting estimates that involved making assumptions and considering future events that are inherently uncertain.

+Key audit matters